top of page

 Azure's high availability includes a spectrum of options, allowing progressively more confidence that an application will stay alive in the face of failure.

 Below are four options for ensuring a Virtual Machine (VM) is highly available.
-As we explain below, Azure’s high availability mechanisms, specifically Availability Zones, extend beyond VMs to additional Azure services.
+As explained below, Azure’s high availability mechanisms, specifically Availability Zones, extend beyond VMs to additional Azure services.

 • Single VM—running a Virtual Machine (VM) on Azure with no replication.